MichaelAquilina/zsh-you-should-use/README.md

 For the brave and adventerous only.

-You can enabled Hardcore mode to enforce the use of aliases.
+You can enable Hardcore mode to enforce the use of aliases.
 Enabling this will cause zsh to refuse to execute commands you have entered if an alternative alias for it exists.

 Enable hardcore mode by setting the variable `YSU_HARDCORE` to 1.